hadfieldn/skipio-sms/README.md

 - With the bugginess in fetch variables, lack of caching, poor documentation, and the need to compile fragments, Relay Modern feels much more clunky than the old Relay.
-Perhaps with more experience I'll feel differently, but I think I would be inclined to try [Apollo](http://dev.apollodata.com/).
+Perhaps with more experience I'll feel differently, but I think I would lean toward using [Apollo](http://dev.apollodata.com/) instead.